Luteinizing hormone: Effects in males

+Effects in the brain

+Luteinizing hormone receptors are located in areas of the brain associated with cognitive function.
+The role of LH role in the central nervous system (CNS) may be of relevance to understanding and treating post-menopausal cognitive decline.

+Some research has observed an inverse relationship between circulating LH and CNS LH levels.
+After ovariectomy (a procedure used to mimic menopause) in female mice, circulating LH levels surge while CNS levels of LH fall.
+Treatments that lower circulating LH restore LH levels in the CNS.

 Normal levels

 LH levels are normally low during childhood and in women, high after menopause.
 Since LH is secreted as pulses, it is necessary to follow its concentration over a sufficient period of time to get proper information about its blood level.

 During reproductive years, typical levels are between 1 and 20 IU/L. Physiologic high LH levels are seen during the LH surge (v.s.) and typically last 48 hours.

 In males over 18 years of age, reference ranges have been estimated to be 1.8–8.6 IU/L.

 LH is measured in international units (IU).
 When quantifying the amount of LH in a sample in IUs, it is important to know which international standard your lot of LH was calibrated against since they can vary broadly from year to year.
-For human urinary LH, one IU is most recently defined as 1/189th of an ampule denoted 96/602 and distributed by the NIBSC, corresponding to approximately 0.04656 µg of LH protein for a single IU, but older standard versions are still widely in use.
+For human urinary LH, one IU is defined as 1/189th of an ampule denoted 96/602 and distributed by the NIBSC, corresponding to approximately 0.04656 μg of LH protein for a single IU, but older standard versions are still widely in use.